 Please send your letter to me via email at email@example.com.

-You are welcome to call or write to me with your questions—this is new, I know.
+You are welcome to call or write to me with your questions.

-Very best to each of you and thanks for taking the time to review and consider applying to be a Concertmasters, Principal, and Section Leader.
+My very best to each of you.
+Thanks for taking the time to review and consider applying to be a Concertmaster, Principal, and/or Section Leader.